 Despite these factors, comparing our costs to the median family income (MFI) is essential for us to explain the benefit of co-ops to other organizations involved in affordable housing.
 This includes the City of Austin, which has supported College Houses in building the Super Co-op and in repairing 21st Street Co-op.
 We want our housing to be affordable to people earning 40% of the Austin-area MFI for a one-person household.
 In other words, these people should be able to live at College Houses while spending no more than 30% of their income on rent.

 We are happy to say that we are meeting or exceeding most of our affordability goals.
-As of October 2021, some of our single rooms are 53-57% the cost of comparable dorms rather than our 50% goal, which is something we are keeping an eye on.
+As of August 2022, our single rooms cost a little more than our goal of 50% of comparable dorms.
+We will keep an eye on this, but co-ops still provide enormous savings when compared to on-campus dorms.

 We know that what is considered affordable by an individual depends on their own financial circumstances.
 Indeed, based on member surveys from 2020 and 2021, around 9% of our members felt that College Houses was not affordable for them.
 While we are succeeding in our mission, there is always room to do better (we hope to talk more about that in a future article.)